contactandyc/another-c-library/README.md

 Goals of this project...
 1. To provide an open source collection of algorithms necessary to build complex applications
 2. To help engineers understand algorithms and C better, so that they can create their own
-3. To show that it is possible to overcome many of the known challenges with C
+3. To show that it is possible to overcome many of the known challenges in C
 4. To help people to learn what it takes to create something new
 5. Build scalable applications using technology like Kubernetes, nginx, and docker.